 Kedar Kharak is one of the most beautiful campsites of the 3 Passes Trek i.e. Patangini Dhar, Auden’s Col & Mayali Pass.

-This camp-site is a basecamp site for two magnificent treks of Gangotri National Park:
+This camp-site serves as a basecamp site for two magnificent treks of Gangotri National Park:

 - Kedartal (4614 meters) trek.

 With magnificent views of Brigupanth Peak, Thalay Sagar peak and other surrounding peaks at Gangotri National Park, this campsite will become a memorable lifetime experience for any adventure seekers for sure!

 - Day 0: Reach Gangotri (2940 m).
 Acclimatization trek, visit the temple.

 - Day #1: Trek to Bhoj Kharak (3415 m).

 - Day #2: Trek to Kedar Kharak (4270 m).

 - Day #3: Trek to Kedar Tal (4760 m) and back to Kedar Kharak.

 - Day #4: Trek to Patangini Dhar base campsite (4540 m).